-Photographers are such an asset to animal shelters and rescues – and their work can truly inspire and encourage others to adopt, volunteer and be involved in helping create a more animal friendly world.
-The photographers who work in the pet world are some of the most compassionate, caring and giving people I know and I am thrilled to be able to consider many my friend.
+Photographers are such an asset to animal shelters and rescues as their work can truly inspire and encourage others to adopt, volunteer and be involved.
+They are a step in helping create a more animal friendly world.

 Dogs Days of Woodbridge

 This was a collaboration with the Woodbridge Animal Shelter – this photo calendar fundraiser was a true labor of love that resulted in not only $5K for the shelter – but more visibility for them as well.

 By working with the local businesses in town we were able to build a community of supporters for this small shelter and not only brought awareness to the shelter – but to the businesses that support the shelter.

 I worked with the Monmouth County SPCA on this photo project we named “Pitties and Pretties: Opposites Attract” which paired up adoptable pit bulls with local female animal lovers dressed in their finest girl girl outfits to show that pit bulls are not just for “guys” and are not mean dogs.

 They can be a girls best friend when out and about for a day of shopping and lunch with the girls.
 We created the images in a local shopping center and just had a fantastic time putting it all together.

 Another “Opposites Attract” campaign I worked on for the Monmouth County SPCA shelter, these bikers and kitties show that just about anyone can find love with a kitten by their side.

 These images are meant to inspire people to think outside the box when getting a pet – to eliminate pre-conceived notions of what they “should” get as a pet to what their hearts tell them!

 We worked with out local Harley Davidson dealer to acquire the biker models and the campaign was a huge success with all the cats getting adopted within the week of the images being released.